kinvolk/lokomotive/docs/topics/security.md

 ## Precautions

-Typhoon limits exposure to many security threats, but it is not a silver bullet.
+Lokomotive limits exposure to many security threats, but it is not a silver bullet.
 As usual,

 * Do not run untrusted images or accept manifests from strangers
 * Do not give untrusted users a shell behind your firewall